testcontainers/java-local-development-workshop/step-4-connect-to-services.md

 # Step 4: Connect to services

-In the previous step, we managed to run the application and invoke our API endpoints.
+In the previous step, we get our application running locally and invoked our API endpoints.

 What if you want to check the data in the database or the messages in Kafka?